afeldman-nm/vllm-enc-dec-rfc/how-to.md

 This section proposes a general encoder/decoder model architecture, starting with the top-level task-specific model class and proceeding hierarchically downward to the `Attention` layers.

+This summary is at a high level of abstraction, so details like normalization, residuals, etc. are glossed over (and tend to be very model-specific anyway.)

 ### `<ModelName>ForConditionalGeneration`: top-level, task-specific model class

 * Wraps `<ModelName>Model` & handles weight loading, logit processing & token sampling